-Percentile Scores: These are scores based on the relative performance of all those who appear for the examination.
-The marks obtained in the JEE Main exam are transformed into a scale ranging from 100 to 0 for each session of the exam candidates.
-The formula for calculating the percentile score is mentioned below:
+Percentile Scores: This score is based on the relative performance of all those who appear for the examination.
+For all the sessions, the marks obtained in the JEE Main exam are transformed into a scale that ranges from 100 to 0.
+The formula for calculating the percentile score can be found below:

 [100*Number of Candidates Appearing in a Session with the Raw Score Equal To or Less than the Candidate] / Total Number of Candidates Appearing in a Session

-Candidates who have cleared the JEE Main 2020 will be called for the counselling process.
-Potential aspirants will be admitted into any of the institutions such as NITs, IIITs, and CFTIs for the B.E/B.Tech/B. Planning course only based on their All India Ranking (AIR).
+Candidates who clear the JEE Main 2021 successfully will be called to participate in the counselling rounds.
+The aspirants can take admission into any of the institutions such as NITs, IIITs, and CFTIs for the B.E, B.Tech, B.Planning, and other offered courses, based on their respective All India Ranking (AIR).

-The admission process for each institute varies from the other.
-Hence, candidates must visit the JoSAA/ CSAB or concerned state university website for updates regarding counselling.
-It is important to understand the ranking system and the dual allotment system while applying for counselling.
+The admission process for each institute shall vary from the other.
+Hence, candidates must visit the JoSAA/ CSAB or the concerned state university website for updates regarding counselling.
+Before applying for counselling, it is important for the applicants to understand the ranking system and the dual allotment system.

 Seat Allocation Procedure

-Aspirants are offered admission by following the JEE Main 2020 seat allocation procedure.
-They will be given seats based on their AIR ranks and as well as their choice of courses.
-To choose a program, candidates have to visit the concerned institute's website regularly and make their choices at the appropriate time.
+Aspirants are offered admission by following the JEE Main 2021 seat allocation procedure.
+They will be given seats based on their AIR ranks, as well as their choice of courses.
+To choose a program, the candidates have to visit the concerned institute's website regularly and make their choices within the stipulated time.